nus-cs2103-AY2324S1/ip/docs/README.md

 Expected Outcome:

 Deletes the task at the specified index.
-The Ui would display a successful message with the task description, the total number of tasks currently in the list.
+The Ui would display a successful message with the task description and the total number of tasks left in the list.

 ```
 Noted.
 I've removed this task: